Talking Dateline: True Crime, True Impact

 Thank you.

-And thanks to you too for being here and for being with real oil viewers.
+And thanks to you two for being here and for being involved with your oil viewers.

 That's it for Talking Dateline this week.
 We had so much fun meeting everyone in Nashville and answering questions.